 - Sodium bentonite: Mix 1 part clay powder with 3 or 4 parts water.
 Sodium bentonite swells much more than calcium bentonite.

-- 1 teaspoon of calcium bentonite clay powder
+- One teaspoon of calcium bentonite clay powder

-- Apply the clay gently to your face, avoid the eyes
+- Apply the clay to the face, avoid eyes

-- Leave the clay on your skin until it becomes dry
+- Leave the clay until it becomes dry

 Bentonite clay for hair

 This was another nice treat!
-Though you may look a bit freaky with all that mud in your hair, my hair and scalp felt great after rinsing the mud out.
-I have very dry skin but it stays smooth with one or two treatments a week.
-And the clay is very simple to apply.
+Though it looks a bit freaky with all that mud in the hair, my hair and scalp felt great after rinsing the mud out.
+I have very dry skin but it stays smooth with one or two mud treatments a week.
+And the clay is simple to apply.

-- Hydrate enough bentonite clay powder to completely cover your hair
+- Hydrate enough bentonite clay powder to completely cover the hair

-- Apply generously, gently massage the clay into your hair and be sure to reach the scalp
+- Apply generously, gently massage the clay to reach the scalp

 - Rinse with warm water

-Drinking bentonite clay will take your mud experience a bit further.
+Drinking bentonite clay takes the mud experience to a whole new level.
 Too far?
 Not really.
-Lots of people do it.

-Used internally bentonite clay is able to draw out heavy metals, harmful microorganisms and other impurities from the digestive tract.
-Your body uses the gut as a main exit for many waste products.
-Drinking clay water effectively cleanses the colon by pulling out plaque and other substances that can prevent absorption of vitamins, minerals, and other nutrients.
+Used internally, bentonite clay is able to draw out impurities from the digestive tract.
+The body uses the gut as a main exit for waste products and drinking clay water can help cleanse the colon.

 Many experienced clay users agree that the best bentonite for internal use is the green desert calcium bentonite found in the California Mojave desert in the Death Valley area.
-But others say the gray/green sodium bentonite from Wyoming is also fine.
-Redmond clay is another good sodium bentonite.
+Others claim the gray/green sodium bentonite from Wyoming is also fine.
+Redmond clay is yet another good sodium bentonite.